Ogen1998/Ogen1998/README.md

-<h2>👋 Hi, I’m Augustine</h2>
+<h2>👋 Hi there!
+Welcome to my page</h2>

+My name is <b>Augustine Al-Zebary</b>, i am 25 years old and live in Sweden.
+I am a very curious person that loves to learn new things!

 - 👀 I’m interested in computers, programming and cooking tasty food 🍔
 - 🌱 I’m currently studying full time to become a frontend developer
-- 💞️ I’m looking to collaborate on educational projects
+- 💞️ I’m looking to collaborate on educational projects and extend my technical knowledge
 - 📫 How to reach me?
 Feel free to visit my linkedin profile or send me a DM!

 [![Linkedin: Augustine](https://img.shields.io/badge/-Augustine-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/augustine-al-zebary-1094a5163/)]([https://www.linkedin.com/in/thaianebraga/](https://www.linkedin.com/in/augustine-al-zebary-1094a5163/))